Paul H. Cannon Discusses the Importance of Vetting Home Daycare Centers

 November 9th, 2012

-Day care can be one of the biggest expenses in a family’s budget and shopping for the best rate is always a good course of action.
+Child care can be one of the biggest expenses in a family’s budget.
+Shopping for the best rate is always a good course of action.
 However, at what expense?
 There are so many types of daycare facilities to chose from.
 There are nationally recognized daycare centers and there are home-based daycares that may provide a cheaper alternative.
 However, while a day care run out of someone’s home may be the cheapest option, is it always the wisest?

-Attorney Paul H. Cannon, of Simmons and Fletcher, advises the importance of thoroughly vetting a possible in-home day care provider for above and beyond just the cost.
+Attorney Paul H. Cannon, of Simmons and Fletcher, P.C. advises the importance of thoroughly vetting in-home daycares for above and beyond just the cost.
 He has seen cases where a child will suffer an injury due to the negligence of a childcare provider, but there is no protection because the home daycares are not required by the State of Texas to carry liability insurance.

-“Is your child covered if the caregiver negligently allows them to be injured,” Cannon asked.
-“The typical homeowners’ insurance policy contains an exclusion for injuries that occur during the course of a business being operated out of the premises.
+Again , the answer is “no.” “The typical homeowners’ insurance policy contains an exclusion for injuries that occur during the course of a business being operated out of the premises.
 Thus, there is no coverage under homeowner’s policies for in-home daycare operations.
-Additional insurance can be purchased for this, but many of the people who open these mom and pop home day care facilities are unaware of their homeowners’ policy exclusion or simply are not responsible enough to go pay for additional coverage,” said Cannon.
+Additional insurance can be purchased for this, but many of the people who open these mom-and-pop home daycare facilities are unaware of their homeowners’ policy exclusion or simply are not responsible enough to go pay for additional coverage,” said Cannon.

-Before sending a child to a new day care provider, ask to see proof of any licenses they may hold and also proof of liability insurance.
+Before sending a child to a new day care provider, ask the owner/operator/manager to see proof of any licenses they may hold and also proof of liability insurance.
 If the show you a simple homeowner’s insurance policy or declarations page, that is not sufficient proof of coverage for an injury to your child and you should go elsewhere.

-For more information on day care liability, or any personal injury case, contact Simmons and Fletcher at 713-932-0777.
-Simmons and Fletcher’s law office is located at 9821 Katy Freeway, Suite 925 in Houston, Texas 77024.
+For more information on daycare liability, or any personal injury case, contact Simmons and Fletcher, P.C. at 713-932-0777.
+The Initial consultation is free.